|Fees||Look up fees|

 This subject aims to provide students with grounding in advanced linear regression analysis which includes multiple linear regression, Spearman's and Kendall's measures of correlation, principal component analysis and generalised linear models.
 This subject also focuses on explaining the fundamental concepts of Bayesian statistics, deriving Bayesian estimators, and describing and applying the essential concepts of credibility theory.

 Intended learning outcomes

-- Use statistical software such as R to estimate parameters for statistical models and to write simple functions to complete routine tasks
+- Use statistical software to fit regression and generalised linear models to a data set and interpret the results and to write simple functions to complete routine tasks

-High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; interpretation and analysis; synthesis of data and other information; evaluation of data and other information; use of computer software.
+High level of development: written communication; problem solving; statistical reasoning; application of theory to practice; synthesis of data and other information; evaluation of data and other information; use of computer software.